adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: SPAs are full of pitfalls.
 There are many reasons why.
 ---

-Single Page Applications (SPAs) supposedly provide a better and more fluid experience.
-Having built several SPAs over the years I've found there to be many problems with them, from both a technical and usability perspective.
+Many people think Single Page Applications (SPAs) provide a better user experience.
+They are said to be faster and more app-like.
+But shouldn't websites be web-like?
+Oh dear, I've already gone off on a tangent.

-Before we discuss the problems, let's first define what an SPA is or perhaps more importantly, what it is *not*.
+What was I saying?
+Oh yes.
+SPAs, by their very nature introduce many problems.
+Before we get to them, I want to first explain what an SPA is.

 ## What exactly is an SPA?

-An SPA may well use MVC, MVVM, AJAX and client-side templating, but these elements cannot be used to class an application as an SPA.
-In fact we can use all of these things to build rich, ROCA-style websites.
+You might associate MVC, MVVM, AJAX and client-side templating with an SPA.
+But these characteristics are not the defining factors of an SPA.
+In fact, we can use all of these things (and more) to build a ROCA-style website.

-What makes an SPA unique is this.
-Instead of the browser managing the browsing, developer-written Javascript handles it.
-That is a client-side router replaces all the inherent features a browser gives us for free.
+What really defines an SPA as such, is the fact that client-side Javascript handles the routing instead of the browser.
+That is, the application hijacks the behaviour that browsers provide for free.

-When you put it like that, it's of little surprise as to why they're so problematic.
-Let's discuss each problem in turn.
+It's hardy surprising then, that this causes problems.
+Let's discuss each one in turn.

 ## 1. History and fast back